Old version

 Another possible class for this hierarchy of animals is the

-class, which you should examine now, although you don’t need to open it in Eclipse.
-In addition to its inherited fields and methods, it has aboolean
+Dogclass, which you should examine now, although you don’t need to open it in Eclipse.
+In addition to its inherited fields and methods, it has abooleanfieldisSmall, and methodsisSmall()andbark(). -

 Let’s say that we have created an